jonurry/CV/README.md

 Providing business critical software solutions to a Bluetooth interoperability testing company.

-- Responsible for architecture, design, development and delivery of software solutions to bring commercial savings and competitive advantage to clients.
+- Responsible for architecting, designing, developing and delivering software solutions to bring commercial savings and competitive advantage to clients.

-- Creating XML generator for Ford Motor Company to power their global customer-facing websites.
+- Designed web application and implemented a database for Bluetooth interoperability testing that helped attract new customers, more than doubling annual revenue to £2 million.

-- Designed and implemented dozens of SQL Server reports to delivering business-critical information on-demand saving many hours of work every week across the company.
+- Creating an XML generator for Ford Motor Company to power their global customer-facing Bluetooth interoperability websites.

 - Music organiser/transcoder for Bentley Motors